argent0/site-source/Jekyll/_posts/2014-04-25-hacker_news_imprecise_words.markdown

 categories: "web development linguistics"
 ---

-I wrote a *Google Chrome* extension to highlight *imprecise* words in HN's comment pages.
+I wrote a **Google Chrome** extension to highlight imprecise words in HN's comment pages.
 Here is how and why.

 There are certain words which can be used imprecisely.
-Let's take for example the word *all* in the phrase "All is X".
+Let's take for example the word "all" in the phrase "All is X".
 If you can find a single instance of something that is not X, then you should not have used the word all.
 Another example could be the word *easy*.
 Easy to whom?, compared with what?.